bool64/progress/cmd/catp/README.md

     	files will be written to out dir with original base names disables output flag
   -output string
-    	output to file instead of STDOUT
+    	output to file (can have .gz or .zst ext for compression) instead of STDOUT -parallel int
-  -parallel int
     	number of parallel readers if multiple files are provided lines from different files will go to output simultaneously (out of order of files, but in order of lines in each file)